 3. FSA rollovers and HSA compatibility

-"If your employer offers a Healthcare FSA with Carryover, you should elect an HSA-compatible FSA for the new plan year so you can carry over up to $550 and contribute to an HSA to maximize your savings.
-If you don't enroll in an HSA-compatible FSA, you forfeit the remaining balance in your Healthcare FSA."
+With a Healthcare FSA with Carryover, you can carry over up to $570 into an HSA to maximize your savings.
+Without an HSA-compatible FSA, you’ll forfeit the remaining balance in your Healthcare FSA.

-In other words, if you're planning on switching to an HSA in the future, you can't be enrolled in a general medical FSA and an HSA at the same time.
-You'd have to switch to a limited purpose FSA to rollover that money into in order to contribute to an HSA.
+In other words, if you're planning on switching to an HSA in the future, you can't be enrolled in a general healthcare FSA and an HSA at the same time.
+You'd have to switch to a limited purpose FSA (which is used to pay vision and dental expenses only, and is HSA-compatible) to rollover that money into in order to contribute to an HSA.
 Because this money bridges multiple plan years, it's an important factor in determining your eligibility for other types of tax-advantaged healthcare accounts like an HSA.
 So factor this into your long-term benefits planning if you think an account switch may be on the horizon.